manotux/IBM-Cloud-Toolkit/README.md

 Enumerates all IBM Cloud Object Storage buckets in the account and outputs them as a JSON array.

 #### - [get_buckets_files.sh](get_buckets_files.sh)
-WIP - Lists all files in all IBM Cloud Object Storage buckets.
+Lists all files in existing IBM Cloud Object Storage buckets.
 For each bucket, outputs a section with the bucket name and a list of files it contains.

 #### - [get_schematics.sh](get_schematics.sh)
 Enumerates all IBM Cloud Schematics workspaces in each enabled region and outputs their configuration as a JSON array.
-The output can be reviewed manually or with tools like [TruffleHog](https://github.com/trufflesecurity/trufflehog) or [detect-secrets](https://github.com/Yelp/detect-secrets) to identify secrets (such as API keys, SSH keys, or passwords) stored in variables not flagged as sensitive and in Terraform templates.
+The output can be reviewed manually or with tools like [TruffleHog](https://github.com/trufflesecurity/trufflehog) or [detect-secrets](https://github.com/Yelp/detect-secrets) to identify secrets (such as API keys, SSH keys, or passwords) stored in variables and not flagged as sensitive.

 #### - [get_clusters.sh](get_clusters.sh)
 Enumerates all IBM Cloud Kubernetes/Openshift clusters using the IBM Cloud REST API.
 Also generates a separate file for clusters with public endpoint enabled.